 Lately his design for the award-winning Horatio's Garden, at the Southern Spinal Injuries Trust in Salisbury, has shown just how positive an effect gardens can have on both physical and spiritual well-being.

-Cleve has designed several gardens for the Chelsea Flower Show, four of which have won Gold Medals and two have won Best in Show.
+Cleve has designed several gardens for the Chelsea Flower Show, five of which have won Gold Medals and two have won Best in Show.
 He pens the odd article for newspapers and magazines and his first book, ‘Our Plot’, celebrates a decade nurturing an allotment in nearby Bushy Park.

 “Gardens are important.
 Those who actively engage with an outdoor space or simply enjoy them as places of refuge will know how gardens can have a positive effect on well-being.